 In psychology this third type is known as introspection.
-Psychology cannot do very well without it as it is the simplest way to find out what is going on inside a person’s mind, but, as the early "introspectionists" found out, it is notoriously difficult to make reliable.
+Psychology cannot do very well without it as it is the simplest way to find out what is going on inside one's mind, but, as the early "introspectionists" found out, it is notoriously difficult to make reliable.
 Classical behaviourism tried for many years to avoid it entirely, but at present psychology is making an extensive use of self-reports that are based on introspection by the subjects being studied.
 We will see in the next chapter how the Indian tradition tackles the difficulties inherent in introspection and we will discuss there the two main methods it uses to enhance introspection’s reliability.
 As I hope to show, these Indian methods are not only logically impeccable, but also effective and in my humble opinion indispensable if we want to take psychology forward.

 The expert form of "separative knowledge by indirect contact" is known as science, and a tremendous collective effort goes at present into the development.
 As we are so incredibly good at it and as it can be shared and applied so easily, it plays an ever-increasing role in our society and there is an increasing tendency to think that this is the only type of knowledge that really works and is worth cultivating.

 1. Knowledge by identity

 Awareness of the simple fact of one’s own existence

 Knowledge inherent in existence